 When used correctly, this move can almost guarantee points in the paint, which is fantastic for tight matches, or games where you are not hitting your threes.

-Having a reliable post move like inside pivot into hook will help get you off the hook repeatedly.
+Having a reliable post move like an inside pivot into hook will help get you off the hook repeatedly.

 It is also a helpful move if you are implementing a tall power forward in your starting roster.
 There are some excellent power forwards that could use this move on our list of the best power forwards in 2K23 MyTEAM.